 Multi-Arts Family Events

 Online, Multi-Arts Family Events include three performances by three different performing artists/companies, plus a hands on art-making workshop led by a visual artist.
 Families are led through the event by an MC.
 These events are 50-60 minutes in duration.
 Below are descriptions of three events developed by ArtsConnection artists.
 However, family events may be customized based on a school’s interest.

 The show takes you on an exploration of the ethereal nature and delight of bubbles!
 Create a bubble wand and your own bubble mix and explore multiple art forms.
 Artist workshops and performances include live and pre-recorded events.
 Families will be invited to make their own bubble wand and solution with Visual Artist, Angel Thompson-Georges.
 Families will then get to watch a bubble duet with Circus Arts Artists, Laine Barton and Flutist, Marco Granados and a story told by Storyteller and Puppeteer, Ron Sopyla.
 The event ends with Laine Barton and Marco Granados leading families in a live bubble making dance party.
 Families may participate at home with basic materials for making the bubble wand and bubble solution.

-DANCE AROUND THE WORLD
+DANCE AROUND THE WORLD (online only)

 all ages, especially grades 2-12

 Families are invited to join a live workshop with Dance teaching artists Dionne Kamara, Aishwarya Madhav, and Susanna Dolan to learn culturally specific dances from Jamaica, India, and China.
 Families will also make a Dance Wand with visual artist, Katrina Avino-Barracato that they will incorporate into each dance.
 Hosted by AC program manager, Ed Miller.
 Families may participate at home with some basic materials for making the dance wand (paper, tape, scissors, markers/crayons/colored pencils).